 - 2 Tbsp Butter

 - ¼ tsp Thyme Leaves, dried

 - 4 cloves Garlic, pressed or finely minced

-- 6 cups Chicken or Vegetable Broth (use only 5 cups for a thick soup, 7 cups for a thinner soup)
+- 6 cups Chicken or Vegetable Broth low sodium (use only 5 cups for a thick soup, 7 cups for a thinner soup)

 - 1 lb Green Split Peas, rinsed and sorted (unsoaked)